Hepsor logo

 Credit risk is the risk that a counterparty will not meet its obligations towards the Group under a financial instrument or customer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operating activities such as trade receivables from rental property and from its financing activities, including deposits with banks and other financial instruments.

-The Group is in real estate development business and upon sale of completed property the Group enters into notarized agreement with the buyer.
+The Group is in real estate development business and upon sale of completed property the Group enters into notarised agreement with the buyer.
 Since most of the transactions are ensured either with money deposited in the notary’s deposit account or a bank loan, the Group is not exposed to material credit risk from trade receivables.

 Liquidity risk